 Surge: the sudden upward change in engine speed.

-This only implies basic courtesy, and it can play a role in how quality the repair your gets will be.
-Keep your vehicle neat before taking it to a repair shop and ensure that you remove unnecessary items from the back seat and the car trunk such as golf clubs, hats, shoes, and so on.
-Your mechanic may have to get them out to be able to do his job, and this could weigh the car down to the point of having an effect on its performance.
+This implies basic courtesy, which plays a role in the quality of the repair your car will get.
+Keep your vehicle tidy and clean before taking it to a repair shop and ensure that you remove unnecessary items from the back seat and the car trunk, such as golf clubs, hats, shoes, and so on.
+Your mechanic may have to get them out to be able to do his job, and this could weigh the car down to the point of affecting its performance.

 Ensure that you leave a contact number at the repair shop so that you can be contacted.
 If a mechanic does not have your approval for a particular procedure, then your car will remain untouched for the period that you were not reachable.
-More so, you will need to be contacted to be informed when your vehicle is ready, and the total cost of the service before you go to pick up your car.
+More so, you will need to be informed when your vehicle will be ready for picking up and how much you need to pay.

-A lot of mechanics do not like their customers hovering around and over them when doing their job.
-It is a good thing to take time to explain in detail the problem to your technician but do not hang around them as it could distract them, and it could also be dangerous.
+A lot of mechanics do not like their customers hovering around and over them while they do their job.
+It is a good thing to take time to explain in detail the problem to your technician, but you should not hang around them as it could distract them, and it could also be dangerous.
 Instead, give them some space and use the waiting room and get some coffee while you wait.